Malcolm Donald Murray: Courtier

 Murray was Extra Equerry to Prince Arthur, Duke of Connaught and Strathearn from 1903 to 1907, when he was appointed Equerry and Comptroller of the Household to His Royal Highness.
 He served as Deputy Ranger of Windsor Great Park from 1929 to 1937.

 Honours

 Murray was appointed a Member (4th class) of the Royal Victorian Order (MVO) in 1905, promoted to a Commander (CVO) of the order in the 1909 Birthday Honours list, knighted as a Knight Commander (KCVO) of the order in 1916, and promoted to Knight Grand Cross (GCVO) in the 1936 Birthday Honours list.
 He was appointed a Companion of the Order of the Bath (CB) in the 1911 Coronation Honours, and later appointed a Companion of the Order of the Indian Empire (CIE).

 He also received numerous foreign decorations.

 Death

-Murray died on 2 August 1938 from drowning after falling off of a capsized boat in Virginia Water Lake in the Windsor Great Park, Borough of Runnymede in the county of Surrey.
+Murray died aged 71 on 2 August 1938 from drowning after falling off of a capsized boat in Virginia Water Lake in the Windsor Great Park, Borough of Runnymede in the county of Surrey.
 He hit his neck on the way down, incapacitating him and rendering him unable to swim.
 One individual, Alexander Ure, tried unsuccessfully to save him.